A) Author Information

-- Submissions should include abstract of up-to 200-250 words that explain the gist of the research and arguments the writer has presented.
-The abstract must not be exaggerated or contain any new information that is not outlined in the main body of the text, it should briefly outline the purpose of the research as well as the methodology used and conclusions drawn by the author.
+- Submissions should include abstracts of up-to 200-250 words that explain the gist of the research and arguments the writer has presented.
+The abstract must not be exaggerated or contain any new information that is not outlined in the main body of the text.
+It should briefly outline the purpose of the research as well as the methodology used and conclusions drawn by the author.
 The article must be accompanied by 5-8 keywords or descriptive phrases.

-- The Conclusion should outline the main themes and pointers of the article should be explained in the conclusion.
-It should sum up the whole idea of the article and the authors findings.
+- The conclusion should outline the main themes and pointers of the article.
+It should sum up the whole idea of the article and the author’s findings.

-- The paper should be in Times New Roman in 12 point with double spacing of maximum 6000-7500 words including footnotes and Bibliography.
+- The paper should be written using Times New Roman 12 point font with double spacing.
+It should comprise of maximum 6000-7500 words including footnotes and bibliography.

-- Within the paper text: put the note number at the end of the sentence and after all punctuations where the reference occurs, even if the cited material is mentioned at the beginning of the sentence.
+- In the text: Put the note number at the end of the sentence and after all punctuation where the reference occurs, even if the cited material is mentioned at the beginning of the sentence.
 In MS Word this can be achieved by clicking Alt+Ctrl+F for footnotes and ALT+Ctrl+E for endnotes.
 Moreover, note numbers are superscripted.